Notre Dame Fighting Irish football: Shamrock Series

 Between 2009 and 2016, and resuming again in 2018, Notre Dame has hosted an annual off-site home football game known as the Shamrock Series.
 The series promotes Notre Dame's athletic and academic brand, and has brought the Fighting Irish to San Antonio, New York, Greater Washington, D.C., Chicago, Indianapolis, Boston and the Dallas–Fort Worth metroplex.
 Each game in the series also features a unique alternate uniform for the Notre Dame team.
 Notre Dame has yet to lose a game in the Shamrock Series with a record of 11–0 (including the later-vacated win over Arizona State in the 2013 season).

 Prior to the 2012 season, Notre Dame Athletic Director Jack Swarbrick announced at a news conference of plans to continue the series through 2016.
 He confirmed after his news conference that New York is expected to fall in that rotation and then continue to be the one consistently repeating venue for Shamrock Series games.
 While the Shamrock Series was not held in 2017 or 2023, Notre Dame still featured a unique alternate uniform at one game each of those years, both times against Navy (at Notre Dame in 2017 and in Dublin, Ireland in 2023).

-One of the unique aspects of the Shamrock Series is its inclusion of academic and other non-football activities in the area of that year's host city the days and hours leading up to the game, which include pep rallies, drummers' circles, and academic lectures.
+The Shamrock Series includes academic and other non-football activities in the host city in the days and hours leading up to the game, which include pep rallies, drummers' circles, and academic lectures.

 The Shamrock Series held in Las Vegas in 2022 was the largest crowd for a college athletic event in Nevada history.